northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    gpu          up    8:00:00     50    mix c[2160,2163-2170,2172-2176,2178-2179,2185-2187,2189-2195,2204-2207],d[1001,1003-1005,1007,1009-1013,1016,1018,1020-1024,1026-1028]
    gpu          up    8:00:00      3  alloc d[1002,1015,1019]
    gpu          up    8:00:00      4   idle c[2180-2183]
-which give all the nodes and the states the nodes are in at the current time.

 The current TimeLimit for the queues::